willpiam/elementary-cellular-automaton/ReadMe.md

     - [ ] Clojure
     - [x] C#

-2. Remove timer from every version of the program and simply rely on the Compare.py program to time the runs.
-Programs should have no output except for the image file.

-    Versions to update:
-    - [x] Python
-    - [x] C++
-    - [x] TypeScript
-    - [x] C
-    - [ ] Haskell
-    - [ ] Go
-    - [ ] Scala
-    - [ ] Rust
-    - [x] Java
-    - [ ] Clojure
-    - [x] C#

-3. The C version of the program calls malloc in a loop to construct essentially a 2D array. runCellularAutomaton returns char\*\*.
+2. The C version of the program calls malloc in a loop to construct essentially a 2D array. runCellularAutomaton returns char\*\*.
 This can potentually be reduced to a single malloc call.
 This solution would involve changing the return type of runCellularAutomaton to char\* and using pointer arithmetic to access the elements of the array.

 ## The Author